patricklx/eslint-plugin-ember-template-lint/README.md

 # eslint-plugin-hbs-template

-Provide linting for hbs templates files
+Provide linting for hbs templates files, template string literals and gts,gjs.
 * no extra config file needed

 * no need to run extra tool for linting